Aniket-coder95/ClassPlus-Assignment/README.md

 download code
-open cmd or terminal where the code is downloaded then type for compile-> javac filename.java and to run -> java classname
+open cmd or terminal where the code is downloaded then type for compile-> javac filename.java (filename is "main.java") and to run -> java classname (classname is "check")

 input 1: